sstangl/openpowerlifting/docs/how-to-add-a-meet.md

   - The next column should contain the equipment used by the competitor. `Raw`, `Wraps`, `Single-ply`, and `Multi-ply` are the equipment types.
   - The next column should contain the year the competitor was born (e.g. `1991`) or the age of the competitor at the competition (e.g. `43`), depending on the federation, if reported.
   - The next column should contain the state/province abbreviation from where the competitor is competing from (e.g. `VA`) if reported.
-  - The next column should contain the bodyweight of the competitor in kilograms (e.g. `102.2`).
+  - The next column should contain the bodyweight of the competitor in kilograms (e.g. `102.2`) if reported.
   - The next column should contain the competitor's first attempt squat in kilograms `Squat1Kg` if reported.
   - The next column should contain the competitor's second attempt in kilograms `Squat2Kg` if reported.
   - The next column should contain the competitor's third attempt in kilograms `Squat3Kg` if reported.